dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Still working on the image carousel with no tutorial help.
 Got a weird bug when incrementing that took me a while to sort out.
 Finally fiugred it out though.
 Will be finshing up the design of it in the following days.

 Link to work: NA

+DAY 60: MAY 6, 2019

+Today's Progress: Still working on the image carousel with no tutorial help.
+Worked on pagination today but couldn't figure it out. i know it should be super easy to increase the number depending on the slide but I am stumped.
+I blame my lack of sleep last night.

+Link to work: NA